Pagalil Oru Iravu: Production

 The film began production in September 1978 at Arunachalam Studios.

 Soundtrack

 The music was composed by Ilaiyaraaja, and the lyrics were written by Kannadasan.
-The song "Ilamai Enum Poongaatru" was written at Palmgrove Hotel.
+The song "Ilamai Enum Poongaatru" is set in the Carnatic raga known as Chalanata, and was written at Hotel Palmgrove, Madras.
 It attained popularity, and was later re-used in another Tamil film Pagadi Aattam (2017).